zekebarger/AccuSleePy/accusleepy/gui/text/main_guide.md

     deleted once training is complete.
 (It's generally best to leave this box checked.)
 5. Choose whether to create a "default" or "real-time"-type model.
-    Note that scoring recordings in the GUI requires a default-type model.
+    Note that scoring recordings in the primary interface requires a default-type model.
-6. Select a directory where the training images will be saved.
+6. Click "Set training image directory" to select the location where the images used to train the model will be saved.
 A new directory with an automatically generated name will be created inside the directory you choose.
-7. Click the "Train classification model" button and enter a filename for the trained model.
+7. Click "Train classification model" and enter a filename for the trained model.
 Training can take some time.
+    The console will display progress updates.

 ## Section 4C: Automatic scoring

-Instructions for automatic labeling using this GUI are below.
+Instructions for automatic scoring using this interface are below.

 1. Set the epoch length for all recordings.
 2. Select the recording file, label file, and calibration file to use for each recording.
 See section 4A for instructions on creating calibration files.
-3. Click 'Load classification model' to load the trained classification model.
+3. Click "Load classification model" to load the trained classification model.
 It's important that the epoch length used when training this model is the same as the current epoch length.
-4. If you wish to preserve any existing labels in the label file, and only overwrite undefined epochs, check the box labeled 'Only overwrite undefined epochs'.
+4. If you wish to preserve any existing labels in the label file, and only overwrite undefined epochs, check the box labeled "Only overwrite undefined epochs".
 5. Set the minimum bout length, in seconds.
 A typical value could be 5.
-    Following automatic labeling, any brain state bout shorter than this duration will be reassigned to the surrounding stage (if the stages on either side of the bout match).
+    Following automatic labeling, any brain state bout shorter than this duration will be reassigned to the surrounding state (if the states on either side of the bout are the same).
-6. Click 'Score all automatically' to score all recordings in the recording list.
-Labels will be saved to the file specified by the 'Select or create label file' field of each recording.
-You can click 'Score manually' to visualize the results.
+6. Click "Score all automatically" to score all recordings in the recording list.
+To inspect the results, select a recording in the list and click "Score manually".